-- Accessibility: You can go on-board ships that cruise from Port Blair on every Tuesday, Thursday and Saturday.
+- Accessibility: You can go on-board ships that cruise from Port Blair every Tuesday, Thursday, and Saturday.
 The other option is to take a seaplane from Port Blair but at least 7 passengers are required for it.

 - Best time to visit: February – May

 Great Nicobar Island — the largest island of the Nicobar Islands

 The largest island in India, Great Nicobar Island has crystal clear sea waters so that you can enjoy a dip here.
 The exotic flora and fauna are a treat for the eyes of the on-looker.
 This place is perfect for both, honeymooning as well as a family vacation.
 This island is home to the Shompen tribe, which is one of the oldest tribes in the world.

 - Attractions: Great Nicobar Biosphere Reserve, Campbell Bay for wildlife photography, and Indira Point.

 - Activities: Wildlife Viewing, Sightseeing, and Water Sports.

 - Accessibility: Helicopters and boats are available from Port Blair.

 - Best time to visit: February – June